Rent safe and private dog parks hosted by locals

 The Ultimate Guide To Flying With Large Dogs: Airline Policies and Tricks thumbnail

-At Sniffspot, we know that flying with large dogs can feel like trying to fit a Great Dane in a Chihuahua's carrier (spoiler alert: don't try that!).
+At Sniffspot, we know that flying with large dogs can feel like trying to fit a Great Dane in a Chihuahua's travel carrier (spoiler alert: don't try that!).
 Our community of pet parents is constantly sharing their experiences about flying with dogs, and we've compiled all that wisdom (plus a healthy dose of research) into this comprehensive guide to airline policies for large dogs.

 According to our latest dog-friendly travel stats, more pet parents than ever are taking to the skies with their canine companions.
 But navigating airline policies for large dogs can be particularly challenging.
 As one Sniffspot user puts it: "Finding pet-friendly transportation options, especially for larger dogs, poses a significant challenge for travelers."